 For level B talents:

-Received Ph.D. from a prestigious overseas university or a well-known research institution in China with a good academic background.
+Received Ph.D. degree from a prestigious overseas university or a well-known research institution in China with a good academic background.
 Doctoral research must have performed frontline research work in the field, showing outstanding research potential and scientific research ability.
 The candidates should have published (including accepted) more than three high-level papers.
 For more information, refer to official website of Guangdong University of Technology：http://hr.gdut.edu.cn/info/1049/1097.htm

 5 Salary & Benefits

 The appointment period is five years.
 Level A talents will be employed as associate professors and enjoys the salary of associate professors (Professional Level 7, with an annual salary of 200,000 RMB).
 Level B talents will first be hired as lecturer, and enjoy the benefit of level A talents (Professional Level 8) with an annual salary of about 150,000 RMB).
-Once a level B candidate reaches the level A qualifications, he will become associate professor and received the salary package of an associate professor.
+Once a level B candidate reaches the level A qualifications, he/she will become associate professor and received the salary package of an associate professor.
 Housing: The university provides one set of one-bedroom or two-bedroom apartments with subsidized rent, which is managed according to the "Administrative Measures for Public Housing of Guangdong University of Technology".
 The university provides 20,000 RMB pre-tax household allowance right after reporting for duty, and another 200,000 RMB pre-tax housing allowance for a level A talent and 100,000 RMB pre-tax housing allowance for a level B talent.
-The university provides 200,000 RMB for level A talents and 100,000 RMB for B level talents, as start-up funding.
+The university provides 200,000 RMB for level A talents and 100,000 RMB for level B talents, as start-up funding.

 6 Application Procedure